• ECTS

 Presentation

-The Biochemistry course of the Life Sciences Licence is a training at the interface of Biology and Chemistry.
-The different courses of the three years of the Licence are designed for professional preparation but above all for further studies in Master or engineering school.
+The Biochemistry program within the Bachelor's degree in Life Sciences is a course of study at the intersection of Biology and Chemistry.
+The various courses offered during the three years of the Bachelor's degree are designed to prepare students for the professional world, but above all for further study in a Master's program or engineering school.

-At the University of Montpellier, the Biochemistry course allows students to pursue their studies mainly in a Master's degree in Biology-Health or Drug Sciences.
-This demanding training is both generalist by integrating many disciplines of Biology (biochemistry, molecular and cellular biology, genetics, microbiology, ...) but also more specific (structural biology, enzymology, chemistry of biomolecules or mathematics for biology).
+At the University of Montpellier, the Biochemistry program allows students to continue their studies mainly in a Master's degree in Biology-Health or Pharmaceutical Sciences.
+This demanding program is both generalist, incorporating many disciplines of biology (biochemistry, molecular and cellular biology, genetics, microbiology, etc.), and more specific (structural biology, enzymology, biomolecular chemistry, and mathematics for biology).

 Read more